Databases

 foreign_keys

 Deprecated.
-Should be empty dictionary or null.
+Should be an empty value or null.

 Chinook: